VasiliuIonela/Project-OrangeHRM/README.md

 * Verify that a work shift details can be accessed when clicking on its name.
 *  Verify the delete functionality by clicking on the check box next to work shifts name.
 ## 1.4 Test Design
 Functional test cases were created in Zephyr Squad.

-Based on the analysis of the specifications, the test design techniques used for generating test cases are found here:
+The test cases with steps can be viewed here: [test cases]().